daysmachine/tumblr-custom-css-generator/README.md

 ## Helpful Resources:
 * https://developer.chrome.com/docs/devtools/overview/
 * How to find an input variable:
+  * Navigate to a tumblr blog (you can use [my blog](https://bluetoadmoneyghost-blog.tumblr.com/))
+  * right (or double) click anywhere on the website and press inspect
+  * select an element on the page to inspect it
   * apply style to the div you are targeting (be creative)
   * find out what the class name is
   * add the variable to this repo!